DialEval-1/LSTM-baseline/README.md

 ### Dialogue Quality  Model

 Each Dialogue turn is represented as a N x D matrix where N is the number of tokens and D is the embedding dimensionality.
-To convert each turn matrix into a vector, we simply apply Bog of Words, which is taking the sum of each word vectors.
-Then, stacked bidirectional LSTMs are employed to encode turn vectors to obtain the dialogue representation.
-Finally, the dialogue representation are feed into connected layers to estimate quality score distributions.
+To convert each turn matrix into a vector, we  apply Bag of Words (BoW), which takes the sum of each word vectors.
+Then, stacked bidirectional LSTMs are employed to encode turn vectors to obtain the representation of the dialogue.
+Finally, the dialogue representation is feed into dense layers to estimate the distributions of dialogue quality.

 A-score: Accomplishment Score (2, 1, 0, -1, -2).